Take A Luxury Vacation In The Land Where worlds collide

 Contributed by: Jo Morgan

-There are many reasons to choose Turkey as your next destination for a cruise, but probably nothing beats the irresistible charm of a place where two worlds collide.
+There are many reasons to choose Turkey as your next destination for a private yacht cruise, but probably nothing beats the irresistible charm of a place where two worlds collide.
 Turkey has been an interface between Europe and Asia through the ages, witnessing waves of continuous movement on the east-west axis.
 Even today, Turkey presents itself as a curious case of an Asian nation with European aspirations, making it the most liberal Muslim state in the world.

 Although Turkey has a shoreline extending over 7000 kilometres, you should choose to focus your yacht trip on only a certain length of it.
 The southwest coast, also called the Turkish Riviera (or Turquoise Coast), holds the combination of a favourable climate, a warm sea, and abundant natural and archeological sites.
 This is truly a world-class destination for your free time.
 History is a major component of the places you will visit, so asking the Internet about Greek colonies, the Persian Empire and the Ottoman Empire beforehand is a good way to benefit as much as possible from your experience.